Nicole Cabell

 (BBC Music Magazine, June 2017)

-Cabell’s notable debuts have included her first staged Bess in James Robinson’s acclaimed production of Porgy and Bess for English National Opera, conducted by John Wilson; as Handel’s Alcina at Grand Théâtre de Genève, and as Flavia at Dutch National Opera in Cavalli’s Eliogabalo, both under Leonardo García Alarcón; alongside appearances in full lyric roles, such as Violetta (La traviata) at the Royal Opera House, Covent Garden, and for her debut at Opéra national de Paris.
+Cabell’s notable debuts have included Handel’s Alcina at Grand Théâtre de Genève, and Flavia (Eliogabalo) at Dutch National Opera, both under Leonardo García Alarcón, alongside appearances in full lyric roles such as Violetta (La traviata) at the Royal Opera House, Covent Garden, and for her debut at Opéra national de Paris.
+In 2022/23, Cabell performed her first staged Bess in James Robinson’s acclaimed production of Porgy and Bess for English National Opera, conducted by John Wilson.
+This season, Nicole Cabell will make her debut at the Royal Swedish Opera as Donna Anna (Don Giovanni) in a new production directed by Michael Cavanagh under Nil Venditti.

-On the concert platform last season, she joined the London Symphony Orchestra and Sir Simon Rattle for performances of George Walker’s Lilacs in London and Standford, California and subsequently performed the piece as part of BBC Proms 2022 with Chineke!
-Orchestra alongside Beethoven Symphony No.9.
-In the US, she gave a solo recital with Cincinnati’s Matinee Musicale and concerts of Barber’s Knoxville, Summer of 1915 while in the current season she joins NDR Elbphilharmonie Orchester in Hamburg as Clara in concert performances of Porgy and Bess; Seattle Symphony for Handel’s Messiah; and Atlanta Symphony for Vaughan Williams’ Sea Symphony.
+On the concert platform last season, Cabell performed George Walker’s Lilacs with London Symphony Orchestra and Sir Simon Rattle in London, Standford, California and subsequently performed the piece as part of BBC Proms 2022 with Chineke!
+Orchestra alongside Beethoven’s Symphony No.9.
+Also in 2022/23, Cabell joined NDR Elbphilharmonie Orchester and Alan Gilbert for concert performances as Clara (Porgy and Bess).
+In the US, she joined Seattle Symphony Orchestra for Handel’s Messiah; and Atlanta Symphony for Vaughan Williams’ Sea Symphony.
+She also gave a solo recital with Cincinnati’s Matinee Musicale and concerts of Barber’s Knoxville, Summer of 1915.

 Gallery